UPDATE COMING SOON

 (See upcoming page with information on all songs.)

-Justin Hildreth, who was Lene's drummer since the recording sessions for "Flex", was playing drums on the songs from the initial sessions for "No Man's Land", and also at the above-mentioned BBC radio session.
+Justin Hildreth, Lene's drummer since the recording sessions for "Flex", played drums on the songs from the initial sessions for "No Man's Land", and also at the above-mentioned BBC radio session.

 He was not available for later recording sessions, which is why Fingerprintz drummer Bogdan Wiczling was playing drums for "It's You, Only You (Mein Schmerz)" and "Rocky Road".

-Stiff Records were concerned that the word "no" in the album's title might put the audience off, so they asked Lene to explain the title on the sleeve, which is the reason why she has written the poem "No Man's Land", printed on the rear sleeve.
+Stiff Records were concerned that the word "no" in the album's title might put the audience off, so they asked Lene to explain the title on the sleeve, which is the reason why she would write the poem that is printed on the rear sleeve.

 The following credits are taken from the inner sleeve of the album's Japanese release (except the studios).
 See albums discography for more "No Man's Land" credits.